By Chile specialist Richard

 There are many ideas as to why the monoliths in the quarry never made it to their coastal platforms (known as ‘ahu’).
 Civil war is the widely accepted theory, but while we were at the quarry, my guide outlined others.
 For example, having deforested their land to help transport the statues, it’s thought that the Rapa Nui depleted their natural resources, leading to conflict and starvation.

 For me, one of the most arresting sights on the island was an example of moai graffiti.
 On the chest of one moai in the quarry, a Western-style ship with three square masts has been etched into the stone.
 When carbon dated, it was found to date from the same time period as the arrival of the European settlers.
-As I gazed at the carved shape, my guide posited that the Rapa Nui were also victims of colonization.
+As I gazed at the carved shape, my guide posited that the Rapa Nui were also victims of colonisation.

 Walk the ‘moai path’